Anatomical terms of neuroanatomy: Function

 Specific terms are used for peripheral nerves that originate from, or arrive at, a specific point.

 An afferent nerve fiber is a fibre originating at the present point.
 For example, a striatal afferent is an afferent originating at the striatum.

 An efferent nerve fiber is one that arrives at the present point.
 For example, a cortical efferent is a fibre coming from elsewhere, and arriving to the cortex.
-Note that that is the opposite of the direction in which the nerve fibre conducts signals.
+That is the opposite of the direction in which the nerve fibre conducts signals.

 Nerve fibre crossings

 Specific terms are also used to describe the route of a nerve or nerve fibre:

 A chiasm (from Greek Chi) is used to describe different types of crossings of or within peripheral nerve fibres between the cerebral hemispheres.
 The major example in the human brain is the Optic chiasm.